-Combining neural networks and alternative data to predict markets
+Combining AI, neural networks, and alternative data to predict financial markets

 The most important thing that a neural network needs to work efficiently is information.
 We’re talking about hundreds of thousands or even millions of images, pages, cases, graphs, examples, and so on that are needed for proper training and accurate predictions.